 Each work by Handiedan ideally travels through real and symbolic places distant in time and space.
 The collage technique naturally lends itself to the combination of diverse elements from different eras and faraway cultures, while the depth resulting from the overlapping layers gives material shape to the fourth dimension enabling to fully experience the interconnectedness and interdependence of everything.

 With a background in photographic design (graduated), illustration and graphic design (self taught), Handiedan started working as a mixed media collage artist in 2007.

-Her collage artwork has been shown throughout the world including her (sold-out) solo shows, group shows and art fairs at Roq la Rue, Thinkspace Gallery, Jonathan LeVine Projects, Spoke Art/Hashimoto Contemporary, Scope and Project Miami, Phone Booth Gallery and Black Book Gallery in the US, Saatchi and Unit 44 in the UK, Urban Nation in Berlin, Kallenbach Gallery and Vroom & Varossieau in Amsterdam, Mondo Bizzarro Gallery in Rome and museum La Halle St. Pierre in Paris with HEY!.
+Her collage artwork has been shown throughout the world including her (sold-out) solo shows, group shows and art fairs with Jonathan LeVine Projects, Roq la Rue, Thinkspace Gallery, Spoke Art/Hashimoto Contemporary, Phone Booth Gallery, Black Book Gallery, Scope, Project Miami in the US, Saatchi and Unit 44 in the UK.
+Urban Nation Museum in Berlin (part of the permanent collection, Kallenbach Gallery and Vroom & Varossieau in Amsterdam, Mondo Bizzarro Gallery in Rome and museum La Halle St. Pierre in Paris with HEY!.

 Since 2011 she has taken her collage artwork outside the gallery creating large scale wheat paste collages in Europe and in the United States:

 RMP, Richmond VA, 'Wall\Therapy', Rochester NY, 'One Wall' with Urban Nation, Berlin and 'White Walls' with Unit44, Newcastle upon Tyne.